matthew-brett/dyneweb/research/cv.rst

 **2001 – 2002** *Alexandre Andrade*
     Working on surface-based functional MRI statistics, coherence analysis.
-    Alexandre is now professor in biophysics in Lisbon, Portugal
+    Alexandre is now a professor Institute of Biophysics and Biomedical Engineering, Lisbon, Portugal.

 **2002 – 2006** *Ferath Kherif*
     Working on multivariate statistics for clustering and diagnostics of functional imaging data.
-Ferath is currently a principal investigator at the Service of Neurology, Centre Hospitalier Universitaire Vaudois in Lausanne, Switzerland.
+Ferath is currently a principal investigator at the Laboratory of Research in Neuroimaging, Lausanne, Switzerland.

 Open-source software engineering
 ================================